ruiyanggenetics/ruiyanggenetics.github.io/_pages/about.md

 ---
 layout: about
-title: Home
+title: About
-permalink: /
+permalink: /about
-subtitle: Human genetics × immunology to explain why some people develop severe infection or immune dysregulation.
+---